liuyxpp/liuyxpp.github.io/_posts/2020-03-19-scattering-1.md

 $
 </div>

 This is the first post of a series of blog posts published in [Yi-Xin Liu's research group website]({{ site.url }}/blog) on an effort to demonstrate how to develop a software package for computing scattering and diffraction curves of individual or self-assembled nanoparticles, polymers as well as biological materials using Julia programming language.
+The purpose of this series of blog posts is in three folds: (1) to provide a source of concise understanding of the scattering theory especially for small angle X-ray scattering (SAXS); (2) to demonstrate the power of the Julia programming language in scientific computing; and (3) to serve as a detailed documentation for the `Scattering.jl` software package.

 <!--more-->